Occupational Health is a type of medical service for maintaining good health and wellbeing in the workplace.

 Can I get a lung function test or vaccination for my job or course?

-If you are a member of staff and require a vaccination or health surveillance test for work-related purposes, your line manager or school safety adviser must complete a health surveillance referral form and submit this to the Occupational Health Service, then we will contact you to make an appointment.
+If you are a member of staff and require a vaccination or health surveillance test for work-related purposes, your Head of School or School Safety Adviser must complete a health surveillance referral form and submit this to the Occupational Health Service, then we will contact you to make an appointment.

 Occupational vaccinations are also provided to a select group of students who require this as part of the fitness to practise requirements of their course, such as medical and dentistry students.